Momo2794/SalesTaxes/README.md

 then this product will be listed in the section 'Chosen Products'.

 With the button 'Clear Chosed Items' the list will be cleared.

+The Project was build with the IDE Intellij Community Edition, Java 11, Spring Boot, Thymeleaf, JPA Hibernate and the embedded Relational Database H2.